kasirajanss93/platform9-messenger/README.md

 8. If the client name entered is wrong, then it will prompt again to select the client

 9. The ports of each client are stored in the server in a hashmap.
 This can be enhanced in the future, allowing clients to register to the server

+10. RabbitMQ is used in the server and client to offload the request to different thread, while will take of IO operations and other processing done with the messages.
+It also provides a FIFO based mechanism, for the message to be consumed in a particular order

 System Explanation